wavefrontHQ/docs/pages/doc/alerts_delayed_data.md

 ## Minimizing the Impact of Data Delays on Alerts

 You can minimize the impact of data delays by evaluating data from an earlier time window.
-Doing so improves the chances that the alert checker will base its decisions on a view of the data that was revised to include backfilled values.
+Doing so improves the chances that the alert checker will base its decisions on data that has been backfilled and is therefore complete.

 You can use either of the following techniques (or a combination of them):
 * Use the `lag()` function in the alert condition.
-* Specify a longer alert check time window.
+* Increase the length of the alert check time window.

 ### Use the `lag()` Function

-You can use the [`lag()`](ts_lag.html) function in an alert condition to evaluate data values from an earlier time window, instead of evaluating the data values that arrive immediately before alert checking occurs.
+You can use the [`lag()`](ts_lag.html) function in an alert condition to shift the alert check time window back in time.
+You pick a time window that is old enough to contain backfilled values, but recent enough to be useful.
+Without `lag()`, the alert check time window ends immediately before alert checking occurs, which is too soon for backfilling to occur.

+**Example**

 Suppose you want to monitor the number of requests per second, and these requests are sharded across 10 machines.
 Each machine should be running about 150 requests/second, so the total should add up to more than 1000.
-You'd like to know if the total drops below 1000.
-You start with the following alert condition, which compares the current request count to 1000:
+You'd like to know if the total drops below 1000 for 2 minutes, so you set **Alert fires** to 2.

+You start by considering the following alert condition, which compares the current request count to 1000:

 ```
 sum(ts("aws.elb.requestcount")) < 1000